 About Travel Inspired Living

-Travel Inspired Living began as The Traveling Praters in 2009 and was never intended to be seen by outside eyes.
+When Travel Inspired Living began as The Traveling Praters in 2009, it was never intended to be seen by outside eyes.
 Living in a 31-foot motorhome with my husband, three homeschooled teens, and a rescued pound puppy, the blog began as a hobby and outlet to keep me, Tonya Prater, sane.

 That was almost ten years ago.

-My family survived 18-months as full-time RV’ers, my kids have grown up and mostly moved out of the house, and the blog has shifted from a personal journal to provide travel inspiration to the (mostly) budget-minded.
+My family survived 18-months as full-time RV’ers, my kids have grown up and moved out of the house, and the blog has shifted from a personal journal to provide travel inspiration to people around the world.

 You’ll find a wide range of posts here on Travel Inspired Living, but a general theme is road trips within the U.S. and things to do on road trips.

 You’ll find a ton of posts on roadside attractions- from the Coffee Pot shaped building on the Historic Lincoln Highway to the Blue Whale of Catoosa found on Route 66 to the lesser known Horse Cemetery just off Interstate 75 in Kentucky.
 But that’s not all you’ll find.

 I also share historic attractions, unique places to sleep, local, state and national parks and more.